Chase-William/.Docs/.docs/DotDocs/Core/Loader/LocalProjectContext.md

 ### Dispose(...)

-undefinedDisposes of unmanaged resources for this <see cref="!:LocalProject" /> only.
+Disposes of unmanaged resources for this <see cref="!:LocalProject" /> only.
 Does not dispose of children projects in <see cref="!:LocalProjects" />.